isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_cryptography/00_subsitution_cyphers/_index.md

 # [1] What is a function?

 A function is a reusable block of code.
-We often think of functions as taking an `input` of information, transfomrating the information, and returning an `output` of information.
+We often think of functions as taking an `input` of information, transforming the information, and returning an `output` of information.

-In this example the `pluralize()` function takes any string as an input and returns the string in its pluralized form.
+In this example, the `pluralize()` function takes any string as an input, and returns the string in its pluralized form.

 ```python{linenos=table}
 def pluralize(word):